serraict/serra-frappe/work/test_deployment/README.md

 Alternatively, you can follow the individual instruction files:

-- `build_instructions.md`: Instructions for testing the build.sh script
+- `build_instructions.md`: Instructions for using GitHub Actions to build the Docker image
 - `deploy_instructions.md`: Instructions for testing the deploy.sh script
 - `update_instructions.md`: Instructions for testing the update.sh script